BAL-TEC CRITICAL POINT DRYER

 OPERATING INSTRUCTIONS | MANUAL

-Critical Point Drying (CPD) utilizes increasing the pressure and temperature of the specimen and by that drying the sample without crossing a phase boundary.
+Critical Point Drying (CPD) is based on a principal of a border in a phase diagram between liquid and gas where liquid and vapor co-exist.
+The CPD dries the sample by increasing the pressure and temperature of the specimen without crossing a phase boundary.
 This is possible because once the critical point has been passed, the density of the "liquid" and the density of the "gas" are the same.
-The critical point for water is 228,5 bar and 374°C. The samples are first treated in a suitable transitional fluid such as CO2whose critical point of 73,8 bar and 31°C is considerably more advantageous (lower pressure and temperature).
+The critical point for water is 228,5 bar and 374°C. The samples are first treated in a suitable transitional fluid such as CO2 whose critical point of 73,8 bar and 31°C is considerably more advantageous (lower pressure and temperature).
+CPD can be used for MEMS and NEMS applications to release and dry flexible device structures.
+Standard release methods can leave particles andcause sticking due to surface tension.
+The use of supercritical carbon dioxide has been known to alleviate the stiction problem and provide a clean and dry surface due to avoiding surface tension in the supercritical phase of a fluid and CO2 is easy to use because of its phase diagram and where that critical point is.